Quantum Statistical Enhancement of the Collective Performance of Multiple Bosonic Engines

 Using the internal degrees of freedom of the two-level fermionic atoms described by the above Hamiltonian, we consider the quantum heat engines in the Otto cycle.
-The average of work done by $N$ engines is
+The average of work done by $N$ isolated engines without outcoupling is

 with $\pm \epsilon_h \equiv \pm \sqrt{\Delta^2 + \Omega_h^2}$ and $\pm \epsilon_c \equiv \pm \sqrt{\Delta^2 + \Omega_c^2}$ being the energy eigenvalues of the internal degrees of freedom in the hot and cold isochore process, respectively.
 Here, $f_{N}$ is a function of $\beta_{\rm COM}\omega_{\rm trap}$ whose detailed form varies with $N$.
 Since $f_{N=1}=1$, the ratio $\lambda$ is